 - 3 - 5 scallions roots removed, cut in thirds

-- 3 stalks of lemongrass bulbs woody layers removed, halved
+- 3 stalks lemongrass bulbs woody layers removed, halved

 - 5 - 15 green Thai bird chili peppers stems removed, optional, as desired for spiciness

-- 28 grams 1 ounce, about a 4 inch piece fresh ginger root, peeled
+- 4 inch piece fresh ginger root peeled

-- 28 grams 1 ounce, about a 4 inch piece fresh galangal root, peeled
+- 4 inch piece fresh galangal root peeled

 - 1 lime zest and juice

 - 2 teaspoons coriander seeds toasted and ground

 - 2 teaspoons cumin seeds toasted and ground